Tax Return Estimator

 Why would I get a refund?

-If your employer withheld more tax than you actually owe (due to RRSP deductions, credits, or overwithholding), CRA refunds the difference.
+If your employer withheld more tax than you actually owe (due to RRSP deductions, credits, or over-withholding), CRA refunds the difference.
 RRSP contributions are the most common source of refunds.

 Official Data Sources